- The Choir

 There are around 30 trebles (boys and girls) and 14 men in the choir.
 Most of the juniors are drawn from Applecroft School in Welwyn Garden City, St Mary's School in Welwyn and children from the congregation families.
 Voice trials take place each November when the few places available are hotly contested!
 A great deal of commitment and dedication is expected of the trebles who, in return, gain a free musical education, develop a strong sense of responsibility, and experience a marvellous introduction to the treasury of church music.
 The men of the choir are all local and give their time to the Church freely.

-Over the next three Summers, the choir will sing in Portsmouth, Salisbury and Guildford Cathedrals, and day trips will be made to Aldeburgh Parish Church and Romsey Abbey.
+Over the next two Summers, the choir will sing in Salisbury and Guildford Cathedrals.

-The St Francis Youth Choir is a recent musical development at St Francis Church, and was formed when we identified a need for a choir for young people who cannot commit to the demands of the main choir.
+The St Francis Youth Choir is not currently running but we hope to have it back up and running soon.
+It is a recent musical development at St Francis Church, and was formed when we identified a need for a choir for young people who cannot commit to the demands of the main choir.
 It is also perfect for the girls of the main choir who retire at 15 years old; they can then transfer to this choir, where there is less regular commitment, continue their singing at St Francis, and have more time to focus on forthcoming school exams.

 Rehearsals are not held on a fixed day, but a list of rehearsal times are issued per term to singers.
 The choir performs at least twice a term at the 9.15am service, usually during the administration of communion.
 The Youth Choir also raise money for charity around Christmas time singing in the Howard Centre and various homes for retired people.

 Boys or girls can join this choir; the only initial requirement is that singers must be aged between 13 and 18.
-There are currently a number of vacancies, so if you know someone who might be interested, please get in touch with Andrew Henthorn.
+There are currently a number of vacancies, so if you know someone who might be interested, please get in touch with Richard Harrison.

 The choir prides itself on the depth and variety of the social and spiritual environment that it fosters.
 It also has an excellent reputation for developing the talents and personal skills of young people within a supportive community.